-1. If local requirements are more stringent than federal or state standards, the local standards are to be followed.// SPEC WRITER NOTE: Include local requirements here if they apply.
+If Local requirements are more stringent than Federal or State standards, the local standards are to be followed.//

+SPEC WRITER NOTE: Include Local requirements here if they apply.

+F. Standards:

-- F. Standards: - Standards which govern asbestos abatement activities include, but are not limited to, the following: - a.
-American National Standards Institute (ANSI)/ASSP Z9.2-2018 -Fundamentals Governing the Design and Operation of Local Exhaust Systems and ANSI/ASSE Z88.2-2015 - Practices for Respiratory Protection. - b.
-Underwriters Laboratories (UL) 586-2009 UL Standard for Safety of HEPA Filter Units, 9th Edition; ANSI Approval 2017-12-19. - Standards which govern encapsulation work include, but are not limited to the following: - a.
-American Society for Testing and Materials International (ASTM) - 3.
-Standards which govern the fire and safety concerns in abatement work include, but are not limited to, the following: - a.
+- Standards which govern asbestos abatement activities include, but are not limited to, the following: - a.
+American National Standards Institute (ANSI/ASSP) Z9.2-2018 -Fundamentals Governing the Design and Operation of Local Exhaust Systems and ANSI/ASSE Z88.2-2015 - Practices for Respiratory Protection. - b.
+Underwriters Laboratories (UL) 586-2009 UL Standard for Safety of HEPA filter Units, 9th Edition; ANSI Approval 2017-12-19. - Standards which govern encapsulation work include, but are not limited to, the following:

+a.
+American Society for Testing and Materials International (ASTM).

+3. Standards which govern the fire and safety concerns in abatement work include, but are not limited to, the following:

+- a.
 National Fire Protection Association (NFPA) 241 Standard for Safeguarding Construction, Alteration, and Demolition Operations. - b.
 NFPA 701 Standard Methods for Fire Tests for Flame Resistant Textiles and Film. - c.
-NFPA 101 Life Safety Code - G. EPA Guidance Documents: - EPA guidance documents which discuss asbestos abatement work activities are listed below.
-These documents are made part of this section by reference. - Guidance for Controlling ACM in Buildings (Purple Book) EPA 560/5-85-024 - 3.
-Asbestos Waste Management Guidance EPA 530-SW-85-007 - 4.
-A Guide to Respiratory Protection for the Asbestos Abatement Industry EPA-560-OPTS-86-001 - 5.
-Guide to Managing Asbestos in Place (Green Book) TS 799 20T July 1990 - H. Notices: - State and Local agencies: Send written notification as required by State and Local regulations prior to beginning any work on ACM as follows:
+NFPA 101 Life Safety Code. - G. EPA Guidance Documents: - EPA guidance documents which discuss asbestos abatement work activities are listed below.
+These documents are made part of this section by reference.
+Guidance for Controlling ACM in Buildings (Purple Book) EPA 560/5-85-024. - 2.
+Asbestos Waste Management Guidance EPA 530-SW-85-007. - 3.
+A Guide to Respiratory Protection for the Asbestos Abatement Industry EPA-560-OPTS-86-001. - Guide to Managing Asbestos in Place (Green Book) TS 799 20T July 1990. - H. Notices: - State and Local agencies: Send written notification as required by state and local regulations including the local fire department prior to beginning any work on ACM as follows: